cyliong/weather-cross-platform/README.md

 It showcases various Flutter programming techniques, including:
 - Asynchronous network requests using the `http` package
-- Convert JSON response into a model object
+- Deserialize JSON response using `json_serializable`
 - Display images from the internet using `Image.network()`
 - Display data using `FutureBuilder` widget